Twoods01/programVisualization/README.md

 This program generates a visualization of an input java program

-Download the zip, unzip and run "sudo pip install pjViz" from the root of the directory
+Download the zip, unzip and run "sudo pip install ." from the root of the directory

 Run the program with pjViz -f \<flow_file> \<directory> \<program_args>
 For example from this directory: pjViz test